NexPlayer/Android-SDK/properties.md

 ### NEW_TRACK\_SELECTION\_MODE (510)

-Sets the track selection mode NexPlayer will use when playing Smooth Streaming content.
+Sets the track selection mode NexPlayer will use when playing a content.

 This property determines how a new track is selected when starting to play new Smooth Streaming content.
 Based on the mode set here, NexPlayer will prefer the specified range of tracks when selecting which to play first.

 While the default setting of selecting high bitrate tracks will be acceptable generally, there may be certain circumstances in which it is preferable that a lower bitrate track be selected first, and this property offers that flexibility.

-Please see the sample code for an example of how to use this property.

 **Type:** unsigned integer